scp-fs2open/wxLauncher/ReadMe.txt

 - A few notes on configuring the CMake variables:
  * Set wxWidgets_CONFIG_EXECUTABLE and wxWidgets_wxrc_EXECUTABLE to point
- to the version of wxWidgets you built, not the pre-installed version in /usr/local. wxWidgets_CONFIG_EXECUTABLE is most likely located at /yourWxWidgetsBuildDir/wx-config and wxWidgets_wxrc_EXECUTABLE is most likely located at /yourWxWidgetsBuildDir/utils/wxrc/wxrc
+ to the version of wxWidgets you built, not the pre-installed version in /usr/local. wxWidgets_CONFIG_EXECUTABLE is located at /yourWxWidgetsBuildDir/wx-config and wxWidgets_wxrc_EXECUTABLE is located at /yourWxWidgetsBuildDir/utils/wxrc/wxrc
  * If you are not using SDL.framework, uncheck USING_SDL_FRAMEWORK (or on command line, add -DUSING_SDL_FRAMEWORK=0)